-14 Acknowledgments
+15 Acknowledgments

-I thank Richard Beare for his suggestion to use the run length encoding to represent the binary objects, and Julien Jomier for his help for the choice to not use the SpatialObject class as base class of the LabelObject class.
+I thank Richard Beare for his suggestion to use the run length encoding to represent the binary objects, and Julien Jomier for his help for the choice to not use the itk::SpatialObject class as base class of the itk::LabelObject class.

 I thank Dr Pierre Adenot and MIMA2 confocal facilities (<http://mima2.jouy.inra.fr>) for providing the 3D test image.
-I am grateful to the INRA MIGALE bioinformatics platform (<http://migale.jouy.inra.fr>) for providing the computational resources used for the timing tests.
+I thank Dr Maria Ballester for providing the image used in the python example.